plone/volto/docs/source/addons/theme.md

    Now you can add overrides to the default theme in `src/theme`, same as you would in a project.
 5. Now you can safely delete your project's `theme` folder, since the one in the add-on will take precedence and a project can only have one active theme at a time.

-## Using your own escape hatch
+## Using your own theming escape hatch

 Volto theming uses SemanticUI theming capabilities to define and extend a theme for your site.
-However, while maintaining and playing well with the Semantic UI Volto base, using a traditional CSS approach can be done using the Less-based `extras` escape hatch.
+However, while maintaining and playing well with the Semantic UI Volto base, using a traditional CSS approach can be done using the LESS preprocessor-based `extras` escape hatch.

 At the same time, one can either discard or complement the extras escape hatch and add your own, by customizing the `theme.js` module in Volto.